gatling/gatling-workshop/README.md

 - 3 : The name of your scenario as it will appear in the reports.
 - 4 : The name of the request as it will appear on the reports
 - 5 : The METHOD and PATH of the request
 - 6 : The injection profile.
 Here we define a smoke test, we shoot once 1 user.

+> We could run this simulation on the cloud to familiarize with the interface.
+> But first, we need to package this simulation into a nice jar file.
+In order to do so we'll use the gatling maven plugin :
+>
+> ```bash
+> mvn gatling:enterprisePackage
+> ```
+>
+> Nice, now we can go to our [cloud](https://cloud.gatling.io/), in the simulation tab hit **create**, enter a name for the simulation, pick the default team and hit **create new package** since you don't already have one available.
+> Choose a name for your package, browse your laptop to the `/target/gatling-demostore-3.8.4-shaded.jar` that has been created previously.
+> Pick the only available simulation class, the one we will be working on.
+> Finally, select your favorite location.
+Just so you know, our demostores are deployed in Paris, might as well be close to them but not mandatory, if you feel Japanese today follow your instincts.
+> Hit **save** to create your simulation.
+Now it is time to give it a first go, you can click on the start simulation button.
+> In about a minute or so, you'll get your graphs ready, in the meantime we can go on with the workshop !

 Now, usually when users browse glasses, they do not simply load the home page.
 Let's make them browse through the "all" category and click on a few items.
-Of course they are not robots, so we'll also add artificial pauses, to make it more realistic.
+Of course, they are not robots, so we'll also add artificial pauses, to make it more realistic.

+## Explore the DSL

 ### Chain requests